AaronCQL/serious-collection/CS2107/notes.md

 **Two types of attack**:

 - **Reflected (non-persistent)**: attacker embeds malicious script within an otherwise trusted URL
+  - eg. Using phishing or social engineering to lure victims to visit `www.posb.com/search?term=<script>MaliciousFunction(...)</script>`
 - **Stored (persistent)**: attacker injects malicious script into the target web server, which will be embedded into any HTML page the server renders
   - More dangerous than reflected XSS attacks as there is no need to lure victims into clicking a malicious link
+  - eg. Injecting a script into the database which will be queried by all users when visiting the trusted webpage

 **Defences**: